johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-08-17-azure-open-ai-capacity-quota-bicep/index.md

 We're currently in the gold rush period of AI.
 The world cannot get enough.
 A consequence of this, is that rationing is in force.
 It's like the end of the second world war, but with GPUs.
 This is a good thing, because it means that we can't just spin up as many resources as we like.
 It's a bad thing, for the exact same reason.

-If you're making use of Azure's Open AI resources for your AI needs, you'll be aware that there are [limits in place known as "quotas"](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=bicep) in place.
+If you're making use of Azure's Open AI resources for your AI needs, you'll be aware that there are [limits known as "quotas"](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=bicep) in place.
 If you're looking to control how many resources you're using, you'll want to be able to control the capacity of your deployments.
 This is possible with Bicep.

-This post grew out of a [GitHub issue](https://github.com/Azure/bicep-types-az/issues/1660#issuecomment-1643484703) around the topic where people were bumping on the message `The capacity should be null for standard deployment.` as they attempted to deploy.
+This post grew out of a [GitHub issue](https://github.com/Azure/bicep-types-az/issues/1660#issuecomment-1643484703) around the topic where people were bumping on the message `the capacity should be null for standard deployment` as they attempted to deploy.
 At the time that issue was raised, there was very little documentation on how to handle this.
 Since then, things have improved, but I thought it would be useful to have a post on the topic.

 ![title image reading "Azure Open AI: handling capacity and quota limits with Bicep" with the Azure Open AI / Bicep logos](title-image.png)